VinAIResearch/CPM/README.md

 ```

 *Although the main part of the code has been uploaded, we're still fixing some minor bugs.
-If you have trouble running the code, please [create an issue](https://github.com/VinAIResearch/CPM/issues).
-Thank you 🌱"
+If you have trouble running the code, please read [Trouble Shooting](https://github.com/VinAIResearch/CPM#trouble-shooting) first before [creating an issue](https://github.com/VinAIResearch/CPM/issues).
+Thank you 🌱*

 ---